ahmad-elgantiry/Emails-Subject-line-Analysis-to-improve-OR-and-CTR/README.md

-This project includes
-- the initial excel file of all data
-- Data of Promotional emails only , I get it by filtering all data excel file
-- Data used for the prediction models ( containing both historical data and engineered data )
-- Data of engineered features, and a Metadata file explaining these features
-- Code for explanatory data analysis
-- Code for model to predict OR%
-- Code for model to predict CTR%
+what all these files  in this repo ? all data excel file
+Model Data csv file ( cleaned and filterd and ready for modeling ) subject_features_data ( including each subject_line features ) Meta Data (explaining categories of subject_line feature) BionomialGLM model ( to predict OR%)
+Light GBM model ( to predict OR %) important to notice ( I did all Data cleanning , validation , extracting features ) in excel sheets itself ( to make the code more cleaner in the notebooks  )